jerryc127/butterfly.js.org/source-en/_posts/butterfly-docs-en-2-theme-pages.md

 ### Create Friends Links Page

+{% note info %}
+The filename for the friend links page doesn’t necessarily have to be "link"; the "link" in the example is just for reference.
+Remember to add `type: "link"`.
+{% endnote %}

 1. Go to the root directory of your Hexo blog.

 2. Run `hexo new page link`.